Subscribe to Design Weekly e-News

 - Witold Rybczynski, Martin and Margy Meyerson Professor Emeritus of Urbanism, published a new book with Yale University Press in May titled Charleston Fancy: Little Houses and Big Dreams in the Holy City.

 - Dean Fritz Steiner and Billy Fleming, Wilks Family Director of The McHarg Center, guest-edited a special issue of Socio-Ecological Practice Research titled “Design With Nature at 50.”
-The issue also features contributions from William Whitaker, Curator and Collections Manager of the Architectural Archives, and William J. Cohen, coordinator of the Kleinman Center for Energy Policy.
+The issue also features contributions from William Whitaker, Curator and Collections Manager of the Architectural Archives, and William J. Cohen (MCP’99, MA’02, PhD’03).
 Articles are published online at Springer.com.

 - Professor of City and Regional Planning Tom Daniels has a new article assessing the performance of farmland preservation in what he calls “America’s Farmland Preservation Heartland” in the journal Society & Natural Resources.